PX-is-here/PEI-XUAN-LU.github.io/README.md

 ## About This Website

-- Started posting all my notes on Notion in 2019 after getting note-taking jobs for most notes are either handwritten with a tablet, or typed in OneNote.
+- Started posting all my notes on Notion in 2018 / on my website in 2022 after getting note-taking jobs for most notes are either handwritten with a tablet, or typed in OneNote.